 The Wisconsin Public Water Supply Fluoridation Census

 The Wisconsin Public Water Supply Fluoridation Census provides information on the fluoride status of public water systems.
 This document is designed to assist local public health departments as well as medical and dental professionals to determine the level of fluoride of a public water supply to assess risk for oral disease prior to prescribing fluoride supplements.
 This census is conducted by the Division of Public Health, Department of Health Services, in collaboration with the Department of Natural Resources.
-Information is obtained from the Centers for Disease Control and Prevention’s Water Fluoridation Reporting System and the Department of Natural Resource’s community water system pumpage reports.
+Information is obtained from the Centers for Disease Control and Prevention’s Water Fluoridation Reporting System (WFRS) and the Department of Natural Resource’s community water system pumpage reports.
 A public water supply is a public water system that serves at least 15 service connections used by year-round residents or that regularly serves at least 25 year-round residents.

 Fluoride Supplementation P-44531 (PDF, 111 KB)